 - You can interlock your hands behind your feet or grab your ankles

 - Try to rest your forehead on your shins/knees

 You can make this posture a little more dynamic as well.
 As you inhale bring your upper body up and stretch your arms up towards the ceiling.
 As you exhale bend forward and rest in the final pose.
 Use your breath for this up and down movement and continue it for 10 to 15 breaths.

 The Use of Props and Alignment in Paschimottanasana:

-Using props such as belt, blocks, bolster and wall can increase the benefit of a posture.
-Experienced yoga teacher always use props to modify postures and make it suitable for everyone.
+Using props such as belts, blocks, bolsters, and walls can increase the benefit of a posture.
+Experienced yoga teachers always use props to modify postures and make them suitable for everyone.
 In Paschimottanasana, you can either use a strap or block.
 If you are a beginner, place the strap around your foot.
 As you inhale and open your chest, activate your knee cap, pull it back and keep the leg straight.
 Now exhale and fold forward from your hips.
 Gently pull on your strap to get further down.
 Try to rest your nose on your shin.

 Benefits of Paschimottanasana:

 - Tones the abdomen

 - Removes constipation

 Please avoid this posture if you have any lower back injuries.